The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Concluding remarks

 \section{Concluding remarks}

 This is the third manuscript in which we have investigated a time symmetric action-at-a-distance theory of electrodynamic interaction.
 Some of the assumptions put forward in the first manuscript \cite{galeriuAAAD} have been proven wrong, and they have been replaced with different assumptions in the second manuscript \cite{arcane}.
-In the newest formulation our theory is based on two postulates.
+In the final formulation our theory is based on two postulates.

 Postulate I. The interaction is time symmetric, with the retarded and the advanced parts on equal footing.
-The retarded and the advanced four-forces (the exchanges in four-momentum) are parallel to the displacement four-vector connecting the two interacting particles.
-This means that in our theory we implement \lq\lq the parallel condition\rq\rq\ \cite{Fokker1965, GenYoneda}.
+The retarded and the advanced four-forces (the exchanges in four-momentum) are parallel to the displacement four-vectors connecting the two interacting particles.